 - Answer all of the judge’s questions and stop talking immediately if the judge interrupts you.

 - If you don’t understand something, say that you don’t understand.
 Someone will try to explain it for you.

-In California, small claims hearings take place in a courtroom in front of a judge or a commissioner, or in front of a jury if a jury trial was requested.
+In California, Unlawful Detainer hearings take place in a courtroom in front of a judge or a commissioner, or in front of a jury if a jury trial was requested.

 - Find your county's court website.

-There may be more than one court hearing before the case is over.
+NOTE: There may be more than one court hearing before the case is settled.

 Once the judge or jury has made a decision, the judge will sign a court order stating what decision was made.